carlosecheverry/JAVA/JAVA-12 - Final Project/README.md

  <br/>
  <br/>
- Its time to see how much you learn about Java and Object Oriented Programming.
+ It is time to check how much you have learnt about Java and Object Oriented Programming.

- ## Part 1: Understanding the StudentGen project
+ ## Part 1: Understanding the Student Gen project
- 1. Download the source code and import the project into your favorite IDE IntelliJ Idea.
+ 1. Download the source code and import the project into your favorite IDE (e.g. IntelliJ Idea).
- 2. Understand the project stucture:
+ 2. Understand the project stucture: {this instruction is unclear. what should participants do with the info below? read it?}
  * Packages
  * Classes
  * Functionality
- 3. Run and test the project to get a deeper undertanding of how it works (remember the persistence mindset!)
+ 3. Run and test the project to get a deeper understanding of how it works (remember the persistence mindset!) {can we give more clarity about what they should achieve here, e.g. you should be clear about how every step in the process works}

   ## Part 2: Implementing the Student and StudentService missing features

   1. Open the *Student* class and implement the following methods:

    ```java